WillTissot/StoreAPI/readMe.txt

 4. Delete a user
 5. Create an order
 6. Get all the customers who purchased a product
-7. Get all products a user has purchased
+7. Get all the products a user has purchased

 #Requirements